gudedsh/Pedigree_T2T_Centromere/pipelines/01_process_PacBio_raw_data/README.md

-# Pedigree_T2T_Centromere
+# Process PacBio raw data

-This repository contains the integrated bioinformatics pipeline for processing raw PacBio long-read sequencing data, specifically optimized for **Fiber-seq** and **DiMeLo-seq** datasets.
-The workflow features haplotype-aware alignment, competitive read phasing, and single-molecule methylation calling, making it highly suitable for resolving complex genomic regions such as **centromere-to-arm boundaries** in T2T (Telomere-to-Telomere) assemblies across pedigree lineages.
+This folder contains the bioinformatic pipelines for processing raw PacBio long-read sequencing data, including for **Fiber-seq** and **DiMeLo-seq** datasets.
+The workflow features haplotype-aware alignment, competitive read phasing, and methylation calling.

 ---